mikepartelow/get-baked/bread/bba-anadama.md

     - try: scale up the recipe - 850g of flour
     - try: scale up the yeast (without scaling the flour)
 - underproofed, too dense. but best flavor yet

+### 2025/01/22-23

+Day 1:

+- 0736: sponge to proofer @80F
+- 0823: mix, hand knead
+- 0850: 2060g dough, internal temp 74F to proofer @ 80F
+- 1012: shape
+- 1018: to proofer @80F, internal temp 72F
+- 1118: to oven at 375F, burst of steam
+- 1132: adjusted oven to 350F
+- 1140: rotate
+- 1202: out. internal temp 199F-202F

+Notes:
+- looking like a proper loaf!!!
+- try not to add too much extra flour
+- use mixer, hand mixing is very slow
+- really need to get better at shaping a loaf
+- use convection bake, not bake
+- not underbaked, but less dry than usual due to scaleup without additional bake time. delicious as usual.